Price Volume Mix Variance Analysis in Excel

 In our example, we're simply checking whether revenue was first generated this year (for new products) or last generated last year (discontinued products).

 The first change in how we calculate everything comes with volume change.
-First, we check a product is active so we can exclude the new and discontinued products, which are not included under volume.
+First, we check that a product is active to exclude the new and discontinued products, which are not included under volume.
 We take the quantity this year minus the quantity of the previous year and multiply the result by the average revenue per unit from the previous year.
 Here's the formula:

 Vol = IF(Status = "Active"; (Quantity AC - Quantity PY) * Price PY)